-The different goods and services, which are included in the index of net retail prices, are first grouped according to approx. 500 elementary aggregates for which elementary aggregate indices are calculated.
+The different goods and services, which are included in the consumer price index, are first grouped according to approx. 500 elementary aggregates for which elementary aggregate indices are calculated.
 The elementary aggregate indices are mainly calculated as geometric indices.
-The elementary aggregate indices are weighted together into sub-indices that are in turn aggregated into the total index of net retail prices.
+The elementary aggregate indices are weighted together into sub-indices that are in turn aggregated into the total consumer price index.